Welcome to Make Music Day 2021

 Why Join Make Music Day?

 Make Music Day brings joy, inspires creativity, and transforms communities.
 It celebrates and promotes the natural music maker in all of us, regardless of ability.
 Make Music Day events turn sidewalks and streets into impromptu stages; lets amateur musicians share their passion and gain confidence, and gives established artists in all genres a chance to perform for new audiences.
-Special Make Music Day initiatives, like free instrument lessons and "Mass Appeal" events, invite everyone to join-even if they've never picked up an instrument before in their lives.
+Special Make Music Day initiatives invite everyone to join-even if they've never picked up an instrument before in their lives.

 And for those whose life's work is to create more music-makers, it's the perfect opportunity to spread the message of musical participation.
 Over the years, Make Music Day has earned hundreds of millions of media impressions, including coverage from NPR, RollingStone, Late Night with Seth Meyers, The Wall Street Journal, The New York Times and Associated Press.